SPD Challenges: Unprocessed Trays at 0700 The Dirty Truth

 Cost Savings: There are several “buckets” to consider.
 How much are you spending on Overtime?
 What is the cost of staff turnover?
 Are you purchasing more instruments to solve the problem vs increasing staffing levels?
 Are high revenue producing surgeons moving their cases?

 Quality/ Patient Safety/ Regulatory: What happens when people fall behind and pressure to increase productivity is high?
 Corners are cut, vital processes in the instrumentation continuum are skipped, and industry standards are compromised.
 This quality deficit places your patients and your organization at risk.
-Moab Healthcare provides “Traveler” Sterile Processing Technicians to support your productivity needs.
-ALL our technicians are CBSPD and/or IAHCSSM certified and have a minimum of 2 years of relevant sterile processing experience and can be deployed as rapidly as needed.
+Moab Healthcare provides “Traveler” Sterile Processing Technicians to support your production needs.
+ALL our technicians are CBSPD and/or IAHCSMM certified and have a minimum of 2 years of relevant Sterile Processing experience and can be deployed as rapidly as needed.

 Education in all stages of life is invaluable.
 Continuous education in our work lives is critical.With our rapidly changing world, the ability to continually educate ourselves is necessary to maintain the edge in our chosen fields.